 Yes.
 You should show in your borrowing proposal that were it not for the COVID-19 pandemic, your business would be considered viable by the lender.
 Although the guidance has been eased, the lender must act responsibly and only lend to viable businesses.

-CBILS was initially available for six months but an application extension deadline was announced until 30 November 2020.
+CBILS was initially available for six months but an initial application extension deadline was announced until 30 November 2020.
 As of 17 December, the scheme was extended until 31 March 2021.

 Yes, as long as the business activity is operated through a business account.
 The scheme is open to sole traders, freelancers, body corporates, limited partnerships, limited liability partnerships or other legal entity carry out a business activity in the United Kingdom, with annual turnover of up to £45m, operating in all sectors.

 Qualifying businesses must generate more than 50% of its turnover from trading activity.

 Yes.
 The eligibility criteria for CBILS does not require lenders to take into account the other forms of government support that SMEs may be benefiting from eg. business rate reliefs or grants unrelated to the CBIL scheme.

 It’s important to note the state aid may be restricted for those who join the CBILS.
 State aid includes Research and Development Tax Credits so should be carefully considered although the limits are high.

 CBILS supports a wide range of business finance facilities, including:

 - Invoice finance

 Note: Not every lender can provide every type of finance listed and the decision made will be down to the lender.